-In 1976, the Victorian Government announced that transport regulation in its present form would be progressively phased out within five years; and that road and rail services should eventually operate in a competitive condition.
-Since that time the Board has been required to administer existing legislation so as to provide the Victorian Railways with opportunity to adjust to the changes that would occur in a more competitive environment.
+In 1976, the Victorian Government decided that transport regulation in its present form would be progressively phased out within five years; and that road and rail services would eventually operate in a competitive condition.
+Since that time the Board has been required to administer existing legislation so as to provide the Victorian Railways with the opportunity to adjust to the changes that would occur in a more competitive environment.

 A principal feature of the Victorian Railways' review has been the design of a Statewide network of regional freight centres.
-Nine of these centres were established and operating at the end of 1976-77.
+Seventeen of these centres were established and operating at the end of 1977-78.
+The total network will comprise thirty-five centres.

 Road distribution from regional freight centres is undertaken by private transport operators, under contract to the Victorian Railways.
-In most cases, the combined service is designed to operate as an overnight "to door" delivery service between Melbourne and consignees' premises in respective freight centre locations.
+In most cases, the combined service is designed to operate as an overnight "door to door" delivery service between Melbourne and consignees' premises in respective freight centre locations.